openstad/openstad-app/README.md

 If name is changed you will either have to recreate the mysql volume, or manually change or add the database.
 Port 3310 is open, so you can access docker database on http://localhost:3310, for instance with sqlpro.
 Or log into the docker shell: docker-compose exec mysql sh

+## Reloading .env values
+Now even though it's a proposed practice by docker, docker-compose won't reload env values if you change.
+For all containers:
+docker-compose up --force-recreate

+For one container
+docker-compose up --force-recreate frontend